 Every business’s goal is to generate profits.
 Every business, in theory, seeks to optimize its resources, thereby keeping costs at a minimum, which, in turn, leads to higher profit.
 Businesses, especially large corporations, invest significantly in supply chain management, or SCM, wherein the business will implement a strategy that streamlines activity during the procurement process so that the supply chain is as efficient and economical as possible.
 The solution to the issue is within a strategic sourcing process.

 While beneficial, a basic SCM strategy does not see the supply chain’s “big picture.”
 Imagine that a business, in addition to optimizing costs through a basic SCM, can use analytical software to determine the best overall strategy to optimize profits.
-A business can accomplish this through strategic sourcing, which provides a business with a bird’s eye view of the supply chain when managing its procurement process.
+A business can accomplish this through a strategic sourcing process, which provides a business with a bird’s eye view of the supply chain when managing its procurement process.
 ProcurePort’s eProcurement on Demand software empowers businesses to take that next step through strategic sourcing.
 Its array of strategic sourcing software creates a digital avenue to optimize procurement.

 Strategic sourcing should be used to focus not only on the present; but also to look at what parts of the supply chain need tweaks so that the supply chain will remain optimal in the future.
 The key components of the strategic sourcing process are: